You must be registered in the City of Darlington to be eligible to vote in any election in the City.

 Registration on Election Day

-- On Election Day, you may register to vote at your polling location.
-You will need to bring proof of residence and your Wisconsin Driver License/Identification card with you.
-Please find information on polling locations at My Vote Wisconsin.
+- On Election Day, you may register to vote at your polling location, the City of Darlington Municipal Building.
+You will need to bring proof of residence and your Wisconsin Driver's License/Identification card with you.

 - Online registrations must be completed no later than 20 days (3rd Wednesday) before Election Day.